Zangetsu21/Bike-Sharing/README.md

 5. Activate the Python virtual environment if necessary.
 6. Run Jupyter Notebook with the command `jupyter notebook`.
 7. Select the file `notebook.ipynb` from the Jupyter Notebook interface.
-8. Run each code cell by clicking the `Run` button or using the keyboard shortcut `CTRL + F9` to run all cells at once.
+8. Run each code cell by clicking the `Run` button or using the keyboard shortcut `CTRL + A` then `Shift + Enter` to run all cells at once.

 ### dashboard.py
 1. Open the terminal on your computer.